 You should also make sure new clients know where to find your schedule, how to book a class, and how your tools and system work.
-You could actually put a link to your schedule in the footer of all your emails, as part of your signature, so it's automatically at the bottom of every email.
+You might actually put a link to your schedule in the footer of all your emails, as part of your signature, so it's automatically at the bottom of every email.

 For example, you could have an introductory membership that's 50% off the regular price for the first month.
 Or a class pass for new students that's 50% off the normal price.

 4) Reach out to students who disappeared

-It's perfectly fine to ask them directly where they've been, or why you haven't seen them in a while.
+It's perfectly fine to ask them simply where they've been, or why you haven't seen them in a while.
 Often, it will be for a reason that you can actually help with!

 For example, if they have scheduling conflicts, let them know about classes on other days or suggest that they can access your class recordings (if you have those).

 But don't just let people disappear without at least finding out why they're gone.
-Even if they are lost to you, they can help you with the "be a better teacher" thing.
+Even if they are lost to you, they can help you with that "be a better teacher" thing by giving you information.